 Press & Buzz

 The prolific poet, Eminem, once said, "Hip hop has always been about braggin' and boasting.
 'I’m better than you with this,' and 'I'm better than you with that.'"
 And we agree.
 Which is why 1) we’re not rappers and 2) we created this press page.
 See what others are saying about Stitch Labs in the media below.
-If you’re preparing to write about us and are in need of some high-quality media assets, check out our Media Resources page to get what you need.
+If you’re preparing to write about us and are in need of some high-quality media assets, check out our Media Resources or Press Releases.

 A Comprehensive Guide to Small Business Inventory Management Systems